grmarxer/Openstack/Openstack_2.x_Build_Instructions/procedures/4-Post_Installation.md

 openstack flavor set --property aggregate_instance_extra_specs:dpdk=true --property hw:cpu_policy=dedicated --property hw:mem_page_size=1GB bigip.8cpu.64GB.dpdk

-# Create the following images to use for guest instances, there are images with and with multiqueue enabled
+# Create the following images to use for guest instances, this will create openstack images with and without multiqueue enabled
+# If you have not already done so you will need to download each of the necessary qcow images to the underloud director /home/stack/images folder.
 # best to cut and paste these one at a time, only proceeding after the previous completes

 openstack image create "bigip.all.15.1.3.1.multiqueue-enabled" \